Mini Park Bench Makeover

 The bench has nice metal frame and a cute jungle theme inset.

-With a little tender loving care the bench could be almost as good as new.
+I knew with a little tender loving care the bench could be almost as good as new.

-I carefully took the bench apart and gave it a light sanding to get rid of rust and grim.
+I carefully took the bench apart and gave it a light sanding to get rid of the rust and grim.

 I painted the frame with Rust-Oleum Dark Gray Paint and Primer*.